-Topics discussed in this post:
+Discussed in this post:

 The UK Census

-The UK has conducted a census for England, Wales, the Channel Islands and the Isle of Man from as early as 1801.
-Scotland does gather information about the population separately to the rest of the UK.
+The UK has conducted a census for England, Wales, the Channel Islands, and the Isle of Man from as early as 1801.
+Scotland does gather information about the population separately from the rest of the UK.

-The first UK Census in 1801!
+The first UK Census was in 1801!

-The first census of England and Wales took place on March 10th 1801.
+The first census of England and Wales took place on March 10th, 1801.
 However, census records were not kept until 1841.

-The people responsible for collecting information within the parish were the overseers of the poor, ‘substantial landholders’ and also the local clergy.
+The people responsible for collecting information within the parish were the overseers of the poor, ‘substantial landholders’, and also the local clergy.

-This census also recorded how many people were in the parish, the families living within the household and their employment.
-The number of baptisms, marriages and burials was also recorded.
+This census also recorded how many people were in the parish, the families living within the household, and their employment.
+The number of baptisms, marriages, and burials was also recorded.

 More questions added to the 1811-1831 censuses!